India's Bagasse Boom: Leading the Global Biodegradable Market

 · Warehousing and containerised export facilities

-From 10,000 pieces/day micro units to container-scale exporters, India has a robust range of capabilities.
+From 10,000 pieces/ per day to container-scale exporters, India has a robust range of capabilities.

 6. Real Success Stories: Indian Bagasse Products Going Global

-One example is a Noida-based company that moved from domestic hospitality clients to supplying biodegradable lunch boxes and trays to California schools.
+One example is a Noida-based company that transitioned from serving domestic hospitality clients to supplying biodegradable lunch boxes and trays to schools in California.
 After gaining BPI and FDA approvals, they expanded to Canada and Europe.

-Another is a Gujarat-based manufacturer exporting custom-branded compostable bowls to Whole Foods in the U.S., proving that Indian brands can command premium placements in international retail chains.
+Another is a Gujarat-based manufacturer that exports custom-branded compostable bowls to Whole Foods in the U.S., proving that Indian brands can secure premium placements in international retail chains.

 7. Future Outlook: Sustainable, Scalable, and Global